A Guide to Building Foundations

 What is a building foundation?

-As with any project, get the advice and support of experts early on to ensure your project meets all of the relevant regulations and you don’t have any nasty shocks further down the line.
+As with any project, get the advice and support of experts early on to ensure your project meets all of the relevant UK regulations , and you don’t have any nasty shocks further down the line.

-Types of foundations in building construction
+What types of foundations are used in building construction?

-Shallow foundation types
+Shallow building foundation types

 Individual footing or isolated footing